 The Southern Raiders

 A few days after her defeat at the Boiling Rock, Azula tracked Zuko and Sokka down to the Western Air Temple.
-She attacked with a full fleet of airships, and was intent on killing Zuko more than ever before.
-When Zuko asks what she's doing there she tells him that she is about to become only child, intent on killing him.
+She attacked with a full fleet of airships and was intent on killing Zuko more than ever before.
+When Zuko asks what she's doing there she tells him that she is about to become the only child, intent on killing him.
 Zuko attempts to attack her and is once again successful in holding her off while the gang escapes.
 Azula delivers a huge attack on Zuko that forces him to counterattack.
 The two siblings in turn caused a huge explosion that sent them falling into the ravine below.
 Zuko was saved by Katara on Appa, but Azula could expect no help.
 Despite her fall, Azula manages to stop her descent by propelling herself towards a cliff with her blue flames, using her hairpiece as a grapple.
 Despite the failure of the attack, Azula clearly intends on striking once again.
 In this episode, we begin to see the decline of Azula's mental health.

 The Ember Island Players

-In the play her character shows no signs of her cruelty likely due to propaganda.
-However, at the end of the play her character kills Zuko's character to wild cheers, which leaves the real Zuko looking taken aback.
+In the play, her character shows no signs of her cruelty likely due to propaganda.
+However, at the end of the play, her character kills Zuko's character to wild cheers, which leaves the real Zuko looking taken aback.

 Descent into Madness

 When Ozai crowned himself Phoenix King, he appointed Azula to be the new Fire Lord (after a short discussion in which Azula felt he was looking down on her in the same way he did to Zuko).
 Azula, however, had already begun to lose her grip on reality and her father not wanting her with him only made it worse.
 She began banishing her subjects out of fear and paranoia, including a servant for leaving a pit in her cherries, which she took as a crime against her life, and the Dai Li, for taking five minutes to arrive after being summoned (during which she believes "an assassin could have done away [with her] and been on his merry way").
-When Lo and Li confronted the Princess on her well being, she became enraged, and told the twins they must have an Agni Kai.
+When Lo and Li confronted the Princess on her well-being, she became enraged and told the twins they must have an Agni Kai.
 When Lo and Li said they couldn't because they aren't firebenders, Azula banished Lo while pointing at Li, confusing them as to who was banished.
 With all her subjects banished, she attempted to fix her hair herself, and instead cut a large chunk out of it out of spite.
 It also appears that she wasn't sleeping well as she had dark circles under her eyes by this point.
 She was also haunted by a hallucination of her mother.
 In her hallucination, her mother showed sorrow, as her daughter was, in her mind, confused.
 After Ursa told Azula she loved her, Azula threw her hairbrush at her mirror in a fit of emotional rage, ending the hallucination.
 Azula then falls to her knees bitterly sobbing to herself.

 Her coronation, without the Fire Nation subjects and only the Fire Sages that are present, was interrupted by her brother and Katara.
 Zuko proclaimed that he would be Fire Lord.
 Azula challenged Zuko to an Agni Kai, which Zuko accepted, noticing that something was off about her.
 At first, they seem to be evenly matched, but as Azula continues to slip into insanity, she begins to tire herself out.
 Zuko taunts her, declaring she was afraid to hit him with lightning.
 Azula takes the bait, shouting "I'll show you lightning!".
-She first aims at Zuko, but then realizes Katara is vulnerable, and shoots at her.
+She first aims at Zuko but then realizes Katara is vulnerable, and shoots at her.
 Zuko then jumps in the way, and takes the lightning bolt head-on trying to redirect it in mid-air; even though he succeeds, some of it still remains in his body, seriously harming him and removing him from the fight.

 Azula then moves on to Katara, who is distraught over Zuko's injury.
 Azula does her best to keep Katara away from any water, frequently insulting the duo, calling her a filthy peasant, and saying "Zuzu, you don't look so good".
 Katara eventually immobilizes her in a frozen splash of water from an underground canal and used the opportunity to chain her to the floor.
 When Azula saw her brother stand up alive, she finally broke.
 She began to breathe fire in a fit of rage, rolling around the floor, screaming and crying uncontrollably, reduced to a feral state, completely lost within her own madness.
 She was no longer the composed, calculated and methodical princess she once was, finally descending into pure insanity.